sst/sst/www/docs/quick-start.md

 </TabItem>
 </MultiPackagerCode>

-If you would like to use a more minimal starter you can pass in `--minimal` to see all the options.

 ## Starting local environment

 The first time the SST command is run, you'll be prompted to enter a default stage name to use.
 The stage name will be stored locally in a .sst/ directory.
 This directory is automatically ignore from Git.